Curiosity + Connection

 -

 Sign-ups for each date will close 48 hours in advance to allow time for preparation.
-If something happens that prevents you from attending, you may gift your spot to a friend or email Rose to request a credit (limit 1).
+If something happens that prevents you from attending, you may gift your spot to a friend or email me to request a credit (limit 1).

-Your child arrives and is warmly greeted in a way that makes your child feel comfortable – maybe a handshake, a wave, or perhaps your child brings an item to show Rose.
+Your child arrives and is warmly greeted in a way that makes your child feel comfortable – maybe a handshake, a wave, or perhaps your child brings an item to show me.
 Your child places their water bottle on the bench and watches their friends arriving.

 Your child finds the activity that they are interested in and begins to work.
-Julius has chosen a puzzle; Emma finds the watering can and heads to the sink to water the plants; Lila and Isaac sit down together with a basket of language materials—a basket of animals and matching cards; some paint is spilt on the table, Mila fetches a cloth to wipe it up; Oliver is curled up with a book under the trees; and Maddi is busy too, observing the others at work.
+Julius has chosen a puzzle; Emma finds the watering can and heads to the sink to water the plants; Lila and Isaac sit down together with a basket of language materials—a basket of animals and matching cards; some paint is spilled on the table, Mila fetches a cloth to wipe it up; Oliver is curled up with a book under the trees; and Maddie is busy too, observing the others at work.

 Some of the older children help to prepare snack.
 We spread crackers, slice bananas and make orange juice.
 Then we set the table and everyone is invited to join for a group snack time.